 Keep notes, make a poster board, and/or draw sketches for easy reference about the main characters, the important events, the settings, etc. for each title.

 Have readers write practice questions about the books they have read, then quiz each other.
 Divide your team and have mock battles.
 Give each member a chance to participate in these mock battles.
 Get your team into the habit of giving the title and the author of each book.

 - Review the Rules

-Before each battle, review the rules with your team.
+Before practice battles and before Team Battle Day, review the rules with your team.

 - Don’t Miss the Finale